Baltimore and Ohio Railroad: History

-Ohio
+Ohio River

-The railroad did not reach the Ohio River until 1852, 24 years after the project started.
-Yet the Ohio was from the beginning the destination the railroad was seeking to link with Baltimore, at the time a railroad center.
-By crossing the Appalachian Mountains, a technical challenge, it would link the new and booming territories of what at the time was the West—particularly Ohio, Indiana, and Kentucky—with the east coast rail and boat network, from Maryland northward.
-(There was no rail link between Maryland and Virginia until the B&O opened the Harpers Ferry bridge in 1839.)
+The railroad reached the Ohio River in 1852, 24 years after the project started.
+From the railroad's founding, one of its primary goals was to link the East Coast transportation hub of Baltimore across the Ohio River to Midwestern states.
+By crossing the Appalachian Mountains, a technical challenge, the railroad would link the new and booming territories of what at the time was the West, including Ohio, Indiana, and Kentucky, with the east coast rail and boat network, from Maryland northward.
+There was no rail link between Maryland and Virginia until the B&O opened the Harpers Ferry bridge in 1839.